raysca/quiz/quizzes/web/javascript.md

 ## What is the purpose of the `this` keyword?

-- [ ] To refer to the current object.
 - [ ] To refer to the parent object.
 - [x] To refer to the current object.
 - [ ] To refer to the child object.